Leadership Gap: Bridging the Divide in Teams

 They build system-wide resilience.

-Hacks for “Meat in the Sandwich” Leaders
+5 Quick Hacks for “Meat in the Sandwich” Leaders

 At Get Mentally Fit, we believe that leaders who prioritise the human element are the ones who truly transform organisations for the better.
+For years, our work has focused on supporting the leaders who sit at the centre of organisational performance.
+The “meat in the sandwich” leaders.

 Our purpose is to bridge the gap between clinical science and commercial reality.